 “O lord, there was a single horn of a rsya on the head of the great being.
 For this reason, he became known as Rishyashringa”

-He is mentioned in Buddhist texts as Ekasringa “unicorn.”
-The story also resembles the Sumerian story of “Enkidu” from the Gilgamesh epic.
 Enkidu, a half human and half animal was born of a gazelle and was civilized by a courtesan.
-Possibly with this myths the idea of capturing Unicorns with a virgin maiden has its start.
+Possibly with this myth the idea of capturing Unicorns with a virgin maiden has its start.

 Genghis Kahn – Chüeh-tua

-Chinggis Khan and the Talking Rhinoceros of India
+Chinggis Khan and the talking rhinoceros of India

 In the winter of 1221-1222 an unusual encounter between man and beast took place in the Punjab region of India.
 Chinggis Khan’s imperial guard while probing southwards in India were held in awe by the sight of an extraordinary creature.

-The Mongol imperial guard reported seeing, a one horned animal with a body like a deer’s, but with a horse’s tail and green in color which addressed the imperial bodyguard in human speech saying,
+The Mongol imperial guard reported seeing, a one horned animal with a body like a deer, but with a horse’s tail and green in color which addressed the imperial bodyguard in human speech saying,

 “Your master should return home as soon as possible!”